pingcap/docs/tiproxy/tiproxy-overview.md

 - TiProxy's TLS connection has incompatible features with TiDB.
 For details, see [Security](#security).
 - TiDB Dashboard and Grafana support TiProxy from v7.6.0.
 - TiUP supports TiProxy from v1.14.1, and TiDB Operator supports TiProxy from v1.5.1.
-- Because the interface provided by the status port of TiProxy is different from that of TiDB server, when using [TiDB Lightning](/tidb-lightning/tidb-lightning-overview.md) to import data, the target database should be the address of TiDB server, not the address of TiProxy.
+- Because the interface provided by the status port of TiProxy is different from that of TiDB server, when you use [TiDB Lightning](/tidb-lightning/tidb-lightning-overview.md) to import data, the target database should be the address of TiDB server, not the address of TiProxy.

 ## Security

 TiProxy provides TLS connections.
 The TLS connection between the client and TiProxy is enabled according to the following rules:

 - If the [`security.server-tls`](/tiproxy/tiproxy-configuration.md#server-tls) configuration of TiProxy is set to not use TLS connection, the TLS connection between the client and TiProxy is not enabled regardless of whether the client enables TLS connection.
 - If the [`security.server-tls`](/tiproxy/tiproxy-configuration.md#server-tls) configuration of TiProxy is set to use TLS connection, the TLS connection between the client and TiProxy is enabled only when the client enables TLS connection.